 Mercury and Air Toxics Standards (MATS) limit the amount of mercury and other toxic emissions from power plants.
 Mercury is a powerful neurotoxin that ends up in the water and soil, and concentrates up the food chain, especially in fish.
 It is particularly dangerous for pregnant women and young children.
 If the Environmental Protection Agency (EPA) were to reconsider or rescind the rule, power plants could stop operating with installed pollution controls.

 Dec.
 28, 2018 EPA releases a proposal to revise the 2016 Supplemental Finding and risk and technology review for MATS.
 The proposal would limit consideration of health benefits in the cost-benefit analysis performed for the regulation.
-The comment period for the proposed rule is open until April 17, 2019 and comments may be submitted here.
-A public hearing on the proposed rule will be held on March 18, 2019 in Washington, DC.
+The comment period for the proposed rule was open until April 17 and 495,808 comments were submitted.

 Dec.
 2011 The Mercury and Air Toxics Standards are signed, and coal- and oil-fired power plants are required to make reductions to achieve those standards by Spring 2016.
 Industry challenges the rule; it is upheld by the D.C.
 Circuit in 2014 and goes up to the Supreme Court.

 Feb.
 16, 2012 EPA issues the final Mercury and Air Toxics Standards.
 Industry groups and several states challenge the rule.
 Michigan v.
 EPA, No. 14-46 (lead case) (D.C.
 Cir.).